brkicisi/AddILA/README.md

 Add an ILA to a Vivado project using RapidWright.

+Vivado lets you add an ila to a placed design, but routing the design with the ila may take longer and/or change how your design is routed.
+Errors may change due to the rerouting which cannot be debugged easily.

+The advantage of using ILADebug is that it can add an ila and probes to a routed design.

+Some warnings and fixes I used are recorded in [notes](#notes)

 ## ILADebug

 ILADebug.java is the main worker.
 It calls upon RapidWright libraries to add an ila and probes to an already placed and routed design.